raphaelgatti/v2-ach-api-docs/source/includes/_customers.md

 | funding-sources | GET this link to list the customer's funding sources.
 | transfers | GET this link to list the customer's transfers
 | send | (optional) If this link exists, this user can send funds.
 POST to this URL to create a transfer.
-| retry-verification | (optional) If the customer has a `status` of `retry`, POST to this link to attempt to correct their identity verification information.
+| retry-verification | If the customer has a `status` of `retry`, POST to this link to attempt to correct their identity verification information.
+| verify-with-document | If the customer has a `status` of `document`, POST to this link to upload a new photo document to verify the customer's identity.
+Read about [Documents](#documents).

 ### Customer Resource